gferhpc/supercomputing.tue.nl/docs/blog/posts/maintenance/2023/2023-Q3-umbrella-maintenance.md

     a few.
 The foss/2022a module has a more recent GCC and OpenMPI.
 -   When using more memory than available on a node swap will not be utilized and the job will be cancelled.
--   Other changes allow the HPC Lab to implement more features and add usability; more information will follow.
+-   Other changes allow the TU/e Supercomputing Center to implement more features and add usability; more information will follow.

 ### What do you need to do?